top of page

 The 14th Amendment (1868) and its Equal Protection clause:

-The Equal Protection clause was intended to protect the rights of African Americans, including formerly enslaved people.
-It was the first mention of ‘rights’ in the Constitution.
+The Equal Protection clause was the first mention of ‘rights’ in the Constitution.
 It would take 100 more years for the United States to force the southern states to allow the descendants of enslaved people to vote (Civil Rights Act of 1964).

 It would take another 52 years for women to vote (1920).